-Our pedagogical team is continuously developing new courses and updating the existing ones to ensure all the techniques, procedures, and protocols are up-to-date.
-Recently, we developed several CT scanner courses that primarily target radiologic technologists.
-With our current library of online CT courses, you can acquire more than 30 CT credits.
+Our pedagogical team is continuously developing new computed tomography continuing education courses and updating existing courses to ensure all the techniques, procedures, and protocols are up-to-date.
+Recently, we developed several CT CEU courses that primarily target radiologic technologists.
+With our current library of online CT continuing education courses, you can acquire more than 30 CT CE credits.

-Our CT Essentials course, eligible for 9 CT CEUs, is one of our best-selling CT CE courses.
+Our CT Essentials course, approved for 9 CE credits, is one of our best-selling CT continuing education courses.
 It reviews basic principles of physics, the proper functioning of a CT scanner, and the criteria affecting the acquisition and post-treatment of images.
 In this course, you will learn how to optimize image quality and minimize patient dose, as well as develop a thorough appreciation of standard image acquisition options.

 CT Advanced focuses primarily on computed tomography acquisition, dose optimization, and post-processing techniques.
 This course is eligible for 8 CT credits.

-Cardiac CT is eligible for a 7 CT CEUs.
-This specialty CT continuing education course covers the basic principles and advanced techniques of performing a cardiac CT scan.
+Cardiac CT is approved for 7 CT CE credits.
+This is one of our specialty CT CEU courses.
+It covers the basic principles and advanced techniques of performing a cardiac CT scan.
 This course provides overviews of cardiac anatomy, physiology, and pathologies, as well as a focus on optimizing ratio of image quality to dose.

 Basics of CT Brain Perfusion is a short module approved for 1 CT credit.
 This course defines brain CT perfusion and provides an overview of the technical considerations and limitations of the technique, as well as the advantages of this approach over MRI.
 In addition, the course presents example clinical applications for cases, with the intent to support you with patient diagnosis.